mlanza/ai-literacy/101/02-whats-an-llm.md

 Think of it like a sophisticated auto-complete — not just finishing your sentence, but continuing your thought in surprisingly coherent and useful ways.
 And now and then, it’ll carry out a task so thorough or apt you might catch yourself wondering how.
 Not because it “knows” — it doesn’t — but because it’s working, like a person would, on your behalf.

-The name, the voice, and the friendly frame which packaged ChatGPT — that’s the curtain.
+The name, the voice, and the friendly frame which package ChatGPT — that’s the curtain.
 But the model is the wizard behind it, without whom there’d be no show at all.